Xon/XenForo2-SessionCache/upload/src/addons/SV/SessionCache/_no_upload/README.md

 Note;
-- if no 'sessionCache' section is defined or it is disabled, falls back on existing cache/mysql storage
+- if no 'sessionCache' section is defined or it is disabled, falls back on existing cache/MySQL storage
+- Xenforo Session handling does not interact with php sessions
+- Does not require a particular caching solution
+- Only affects public sessions.
+Installer/Admin sessions are hard coded in XenForo 2 to use MySQL storage

 Provided scripts: